 The federal government will pay the interest on your Federal Perkins Loans, Direct Subsidized Loans and Subsidized Federal Stafford Loans during periods of authorized deferment.

 You are responsible for paying all interest on Direct Unsubsidized Loans, Unsubsidized Federal Stafford Loans and Federal PLUS Loans, which accrues during authorized periods of deferment.
 Please note, if you do NOT make interest payments during your authorized deferment, the accrued interest will be added to your principal balance when your deferment ends, increasing your total debt.

 Requesting a deferment

-- Be sure to provide all required documentation.
+Provide all required documentation.

-- Do not stop making payments until you receive a written notice that your deferment is granted.
+- Do NOT stop making payments until you receive notice from your loan holder or servicer that your deferment is granted.

 - Know when your deferment is scheduled to end and the date you must begin making payments again.

 If you do not qualify for a deferment but are having difficulty repaying your federal student loan, be sure to contact your loan holder or servicer for help.